Shem Pete's Alaska, a staple of the state's history, has been revised and reprinted

 Vadzaih.com, a fascinating new site, examines the role of caribou in the Gwich'in culture.

 Elders in western Alaska have compiled "A Guide to the Ethnobotany of the Yukon-Kuskokwim Region."
 It describes many plant species and provides the Yup'ik names and the meaning of the name.
 Also shown are the English and scientific names, and many entries are illustrated with photos.
 Chapters are devoted to trees and shrubs, edible berries, mouse foods, other edible plants, medicinals, poisonous plants, grasses and sedges, ferns, mosses, miscellaneous plants, algae, lichens, and fungi.
 Download the PDF.

-Sen. Lisa Murkowski has proposed officially giving the name Denali to the continent's tallest peak, Mount McKinley.
-Shem Pete's Alaska, a book by James Kari and James Fall published in 2003 by the University of Alaska Press, has a three-page section, "Names for Denali/Mt.
-McKinley in Alaska Native Languages." [download]
+Denali is the new official name of the continent's tallest peak, still called by some Mount McKinley.
+Shem Pete's Alaska, a book by James Kari and James Fall published in 2003 and to be republished in 2016 by the University of Alaska Press, has a three-page section, "Names for Denali in Alaska Native Languages and the Denali Name Change of 2015." [download]

 Indigenous Peoples and Languages of Alaska [map]

 A new edition of the groundbreaking map showing the indigenous language regions of Alaska—and related languages of neighboring areas of Canada and Russia—is now available.
 Native villages now are identified in the local language as well as in English.
 It is the first revision in nearly 30 years.
 The map, generated with geographic information system (GIS) technology, is the joint product of the Alaska Native Language Center and UAA’s Institute of Social and Economic Research.
 This work updates the map originally compiled in 1974 by former ANLC Director Michael Krauss and last updated in 1982.
 [Buy]

 [Download a smaller, free version suitable for PowerPoint and classroom/office presentations]